 Students, and some faculty members, made snowmen, while others celebrated with a big snowball fight on the quad.
 Luckily photographers Hoover and Graybill arrived in time to document the rare event, which melted away by the afternoon.

-That summer, in the midst of the Great Depression, the 1932 Olympics came to Los Angeles.
+1932 Olympics came to Los Angeles.
 To afford the cost, the city decided to use existing buildings, and UCLA made its new Women's Gym available (now Glorya Kaufman Hall).
 UCLA hosted the Olympic Games on campus again in 1984, and is excited to host events again in 2028.

 Along with Olympic athletes, in 1932, UCLA also hosted a lecture by Albert Einstein at Royce Hall, who spoke to enthusiastic students and faculty about his Theory of Relativity.